Risk Profile

 Payoff probability table for the Wait for a better offer action, listing each possible payoff and its probability.

-The risk profile chart shows these probability distributions in the same chart so that you can understand the payoff vs risk state by state and make a better-informed decision.
+The risk profile chart draws both of these probability distributions on the same chart.
+That way you can compare payoff against risk, outcome by outcome, and make a better-informed choice instead of leaning on a single average number.

-If you expand the Options Analyzer for the above tree, you will see the risk profile chart in the Carousel.
+To see it, expand the Options Analyzer for the tree above.
+The risk profile chart appears in the Carousel.

 Options Analyzer Risk Profile panel showing both job-offer actions on the same chart so payoff probabilities can be compared state by state.